Stuffed Shells In Meat Sauce Recipe

-I know recipes have never really been a thing on the blog, but I had so much fun putting together my cookie recipe swap post, I couldn’t resist.
-The thing I love most about this particular stuffed shells recipe is that it feeds a small army…and that’s a good thing, cuz the neighbors popped over when they saw my kiddos outside.
-This recipe fed 4 hungry adults (unfortunately my picky eaters wanted nothing to do with it), and I still had leftovers for 2 days.
+I know recipes have never really been a thing on the blog, but I had so much fun putting together my cookie recipe swap post I couldn’t resist.
+The thing I love most about this particular stuffed shells recipe is that it feeds a small army…and that’s a good thing cuz the neighbors popped over when they saw my kiddos outside.
+This recipe fed four hungry adults (unfortunately, my picky eaters wanted nothing to do with it), and I still had leftovers for two days.

 Stuffed Shells In Meat Sauce Ingredients